Karnataka polls: This AAP candidate's fight is not against BJP, Congress, but Dalit marginalisation

 Dasari, who condemns the recent violence during the protest movement in six states of the country against the alleged dilution of SC/ST (Prevention of Atrocities) Act, lamented the fact that untouchability is still practised in various parts of India, including Karnataka.
 "The Dalits and tribals are mostly poor and they have been denied education.
 Reservation is the need of the hour.
 Reservation is not a luxury but a necessity to start on a level-playing field in society."

 The votes of the Dalits in the upcoming Karnataka polls hold great importance for any party that wishes to win.
-As per a leaked Census report was undertaken by the ruling Congress government, though was never officially shared, the Dalits form 18 per cent of Karnataka's population.
+As per a leaked Census report undertaken by the ruling Congress government, though was never officially shared, the Dalits form 18 per cent of Karnataka's population.
 The ST, on the other hand, forms 7 per cent of the total population of 6.1 crores in the state.
 The votes of the Dalits will have an impact on 60 out of the 224-Assembly seats up for grabs in the coming elections.

 How politics happened

 Regarding joining politics, Dasari, who has already contested two elections, said that activism taught him about social problems and how to solve them.
-"But without political power, we can't bring real change to society.
+"But without political power, we can't bring real change in society.
 That is why I joined politics."

 His debut election was the 2013 Assembly polls in Karnataka which he contested as an independent candidate from Bellary but lost.
 In December 2013, he joined the AAP to practice "honest and pro-people politics".
 In 2014, Dasari, who is a state co-convenor of the AAP, again contested the Lok Sabha polls from the Chitradurga constituency.